lukaskonietzka/SlicerToothAnalyser/README.md

 - Check the box _calculate medial surface_ if medial surfaces should be calculated, and check the box _show 3D_ if the medial surfaces should also be displayed in the 3D model.
 - Start the algorithm by clicking the _Apply Anatomical_ button.

-⚠️ **Warning**: The algorithm, including filtering and medial surface calculation, requires approximately 17 minutes to complete.
+⚠️ **Notice**: The algorithm, including filtering and medial surface calculation, requires approximately 17 minutes to complete.

 ## 4. Tutorial
 This chapter provides a detailed description of the parameter settings and capabilities of the Tooth Analyser.